gridai/grid-docs/docs/features/datastores/1_README.md

 2. Attachable to Runs and Sessions
 3. Creatable from your local machine, Sessions, or your Cluster

+Please see our [capabilities](https://docs.grid.ai/features/datastores/capabilities) page for more details on each of the above capabilities.

 ### Convention
 #### Datastore paths